unepwcmc/ProtectedPlanet/docs/dead-code.md

 - **[NOT DEAD]** — things that look dead to a naive scan but are not.
 Recorded so nobody deletes them.

 Method: import-graph reachability for the frontend, a fixed-point call-graph pass for Ruby helper methods (so dead *clusters* are caught, not just leaves), and per-item manual verification.
 This codebase uses `send("...#{}...")` dispatch heavily, so every Ruby finding was checked against those patterns individually.

+> **⚠️ That last check was not applied consistently, and wave 2 shipped a live bug.** `AssetGenerator.country_tile` / `.region_tile` were deleted as dead while `AssetsController` was still reaching them through a built method name, 500ing every country and region tile in production until 2026-09-01. **Before deleting any Ruby method, read the dispatch-site inventory in section 11 and check the name against it.** A grep returning nothing is not evidence of death for anything in those families.

 > **Note on `db/`** — `db/` is a **git submodule** (`unepwcmc/protectedplanet-db`, branch `backend/rails-upgrade`).
 Deletions under `db/` are commits to a separate repository and need to be coordinated with anything else consuming it.
 Note also that `db/schema.rb` and `db/structure.sql` are **listed in the submodule's `.gitignore`** — they are local artefacts, not committed files (see section 6).